Aim high enough when setting your goals and you’ll have a lot more energy behind you to bring them to life!

 What does the ideal look like?
 Does it thrill you?
 What would be a level of manifestation that was satisfying?
 What would it feel like to exceed that even if you don’t get to the finish line quite yet?

 Keep your eye on the ideal and all that it inspires in you.
-And keep celebrating all you’re accomplishing right now.
+Aim high enough.
+And, keep celebrating all you’re accomplishing right now.

 It’s really energizing, activating and freeing.